Pokémon Unite: List of all playable Pokémon

 Are more Pokémon coming soon?

-Currently, only 29 Pokémon are available to play within Pokémon Unite, but more are planned to be added in the future through free updates.
+Currently, only 39 Pokémon are available to play within Pokémon Unite, but more are planned to be added in the future through free updates.
+The developers are adding additional Pokémon on a semi-regular basis, so keep an eye out for updates.

 To use a Pokémon in matches of Pokémon Unite, you'll need to have a license to use it.
 These Pokémon licenses can be purchased in-game by either spending Aeos Coins or Aeos Gems.
 Aeos Coins are earned by simply playing the game, with Gems purchased with real-world money to fast track the ability to play with certain Pokémon.
 The prices for each Pokémon license are as follows:

 |Pokémon||Aeos Coins||Aeos Gems|